powersync-ja/powersync-cli/cli/README.md

   --project-id=<value>   Project ID.
 Manually passed if the current context has not been linked.

 DESCRIPTION
-  Pull config from cloud (link first if needed).
+  Download Cloud config and sync rules into local service.yaml and sync.yaml.

-  Pulls instance config from PowerSync Cloud and writes to local files.
-If not already linked, use --instance-id, --org-id, --project-id to link first.
+  Fetch instance config and sync rules from PowerSync Cloud and write to service.yaml and sync.yaml in the config directory.
+Writes link.yaml if you pass --instance-id, --org-id, --project-id.
 Cloud only.
 ```

 _See code: [src/commands/pull/config.ts](https://github.com/powersync-ja/powersync-js/blob/v0.0.0/src/commands/pull/config.ts)_